lelutin/puppet-spamassassin/REFERENCE.md

 Data type: `Array[String]`

 List of languages which are considered okay for incoming mail.
 If unset, defaults to accepting all languages.
-Default: ['all']

 Default value: `['all']`